pascalpp/pascal.com/src/routes/diary/2009-06-09-how-apple-should-treat-the-new-safari-4-reload-button/page.md

 date: 2009-06-09T16:42:28.000Z
 wordpress_id: 216
 status: draft
+tags: [posterous]
 ---

-Here's how the reload button looks in the new (final) Safari 4\.
+Here's how the reload button looks in the new (final) Safari 4.
 It no longer appears as a proper button, and is instead just a reload icon embedded inside the address field.
 The look of this icon and its placement is borrowed directly from Mobile Safari on the iPhone.

 [![](http://posterous.com/getfile/files.posterous.com/pascalpp/nKHOB9eRZZX2Ggk3fXvdfPeqi3VvABFqIPOZboUcam0QVmoEXmz71rFkh34j/01-safari4-reload.jpg.scaled.500.jpg)](http://posterous.com/getfile/files.posterous.com/pascalpp/TX0hHX9cifwVZP5nlt6i94T57zdIItxbtcN9dHz32l5MOI1R2LddsGR3Gzkn/01-safari4-reload.jpg)